ylxdzsw/sopipe/readme.md

 ### Cli

 Sopipe expects one and only one argument: the input script.
 The behaviour of sopipe is controlled solely by the script.
-No commandline options are provided.
+No commandline options are provided and no environment variables are read.

 Shell tips: use single quote for the script so you don't need to escape the quotes and `!!` operations.
 For example: